 In addition to the Solo Terra camera, a processing unit is required; the combined cost is approximately $9500 (based on a minimum purchase of 10 units).

 These are wires laid in the ground that experience electro-magnetic induction when metal objects (such as motor vehicles and most bicycles) pass over them.

 Inductive loops are used extensively in New Zealand for detecting motor vehicles so that SCATS (Sydney Coordinated Adaptive Traffic System) can control signal timings.
 The Christchurch City Council obtains cycle traffic information from SCATS inductive loops where shared use pedestrian and cycle paths have signalised road crossings.
 These data are not routinely used for cycle monitoring, however.

 The council has also trialled inductive loops to detect cyclists crossing signalised road intersections at the end of a green phase.
 Similar problems to those of the video imaging technology were noted.
 The loops would not distinguish between cyclists and motor vehicles.
 Also, placement of the loops was difficult as cyclists do not always ride in the same place through an intersection.

-The Bicycle Recorder manufactured by Counters and Accessories is an inductive loop detector commonly used for counting cycle lane traffic in South Australia.
+The Bicycle Recorder manufactured by Counters and Accessories (external link) is an inductive loop detector commonly used for counting cycle lane traffic in South Australia.
 One user said they had achieved high success rates with the device, even when two cyclists rode side by side.
 When tested, the device did not record shopping trolleys, prams or other metal objects.
 Counters and Accessories identified a 95 percent accuracy in a study where they had chosen the site; no additional information was available regarding this study.

 Figure 10 - Bicycle Recorder by Counters and Accessories